aidanSK/DeepLearningDemos/README.md

-This repository contains additonal course materials for creating Python Flask.
+This repository contains additional course materials for creating Python Flask applications and deploying them in Docker containers.

+Below are videos which consist of lecture overviews and quickstart guiding guides on each topic.
+Additional references are listed as well.

 Python Flask Apps
  - Flask Video Overview:                  https://youtu.be/HYUVEo0JPp0